-In the fourth chapter of The Insider’s Guide to Buying an Online Business, we look at the ins-and-outs of comprehensive due diligence and preparing pro-forma financials.
-We plan to post two more chapters from the guide in our blog in the next month, but if you want a more professional looking and complete e-book with images and graphs, you can download the PDF.
+In the fourth chapter of How to Buy a Digital Business, we look into the ins-and-outs of comprehensive due diligence and preparing pro-forma financials.
+This discussion should help you create your own due diligence checklist and evaluate risk.
+If you want a more professional looking and complete e-book with images and graphs, you can download the PDF.

 - Corporate Structure – review the corporate structure, capitalization, organizational documents and general corporate records of the company in order to ensure that everything is in order.